VigneshVSV/hololinked/README.md

         self._run = False
 ```

-Although the very familiar & age-old RPC server, one can directly specify HTTP methods and URL path for each property, action and event.
+Although the very familiar & age-old RPC server style code, one can directly specify HTTP methods and URL path for each property, action and event.
 A configurable HTTP Server is already available (``hololinked.server.HTTPServer``) which redirects HTTP requests to the object according to the specified HTTP API on the properties, actions and events.
 To plug in a HTTP server:

 ```python